Authors, please note:

 - Indicate if your submission has been previously published elsewhere.
 This is to ensure that we don’t infringe upon another publisher's copyright policy.

 - Begin with a thought-provoking quotation that matches the spirit of the article.
 Research the source of your quotation in order to provide proper attribution.

-- Include a 2-3 paragraph abstract that provides the key messages you will be presenting in the article.
+- Include a one-paragraph abstract that provides the key messages you will be presenting in the article.